AnonyKwan/Network-Project-Final-Year/README.md

  VPN Proxy Server ---> Linux VM

- MOVE THE SERVER TO CLOUD
+ MOVE THE SERVERS TO CLOUD
 ~~~